greg-js/arch-wiki-md-repo/wiki/_content/english/Users and groups.md

 **Tip:** Bash is the default value for the shell (as indicated by `useradd -D`), so you can omit the `-s` option except if you want to use something else.

-This command will also automatically create a group called `archie` with the same GID as the UID of the user `archie` and makes this the default group for `archie` on login.
+The above "useradd" command will also automatically create a group called `archie` with the same GID as the UID of the user `archie` and makes this the default group for `archie` on login.
 Making each user have their own group (with group name same as user name and GID same as UID) is the preferred way to add users.

 You could also make the default group something else, e.g. `study`: